Probably you feel like running away from it all.

-The reason I mentioned this route is to show you the possibility to reduce your spending so you can afford to dedicate more time working or doing things that you love and truly believe in.
+The reason I mentioned this route is to show you the possibility of reducing your spending so you can afford to dedicate more time working or doing things you love and truly believe in.

-By being frugal, you significantly reduce your dependence on a particular job or career, and you have the possibility to:
+By being frugal, you significantly reduce your dependence on a particular job or career, and you have three options:

 - Downgrade – Reduce the working hours in your current job.